-Basil is one of the most popular herbs to grow for culinary creations and you can easily grow basil in containers.
-After all, who can resist a batch of fresh pesto made from basil growing in your own yard!
+Basil is one of the most popular herbs to grow for culinary use and you can easily grow basil in containers.
+After all, who can resist a batch of fresh pesto made from basil growing in one’s own yard!

 As soon as the weather turns I begin growing basil in pots on my deck.
-I find that they get bigger when I can keep an eye on them and it is easier to make a quick harvest.
+I find that basil plants get bigger when I can keep an eye on them and it is easier to make a quick harvest.
 That gets us eating more basil in salads and savory dishes.

 Gardening on the deck also keeps pests, like those pesky rabbits and grasshoppers, out of the plants.

 The kind of pot you use doesn’t really matter, basil just needs at least 8 inches of depth to grow and the container needs proper drainage.
 At planting time, add organic fertilizer to the root.

 It’s important to remember that this flavorful herb doesn’t like to have waterlogged roots.
 When basil has too much water, the plant will not produce the quantity of leaves that you want for that big, healthy harvest you’re after.

 Choose a good potting soil, not heavy garden soil, and keep an eye on the plants.
 They will require water every other day when it’s below 100 degrees and once daily when the temperatures go higher.

 The plants will benefit from a layer of mulch around them.
 An inch or two will do the trick.
 This will help keep the soil moist and extend the time between daily waterings.
 Once a month, mix up an organic fertilizer and give your plants a good soaking.

 Last year I tried straw bale gardening and found that basil plants grow especially well in this manner.
 In fact, they were the healthiest of any basil plant I have ever grown!